CALL US: +44 (0)20 8004 3492

 Dependent visa applications may be made at the time of the interview, or by scheduling a separate interview at a US consular post following approval of the L1 visa application.

-What happens at the L1 visa interview?
+What to expect at the L1 visa interview

 Whether following approval of a blanket or regular L1 petition, employees seeking L1 status must attend an interview at which time their eligibility for the visa category will be determined.